 April 6—Prison Fellowship organizes the second annual Road to Second Chances event in Washington, D.C., while partners lead their own prayer walks in communities across the country.

-April 13—The third annual Second Chance 5K takes place in St. Paul; additional Second Chance 5Ks happen throughout the country—including several inside of prisons.
+April 13—The third annual Second Chance 5K takes place in St. Paul, Minnesota; additional Second Chance 5Ks happen throughout the country—including several inside of prisons.

 IN THE NEWS